MPC Protocols

 Additionally, protocols may vary in their underlying cryptographic assumptions:

-State-of-the-art protocols, such as the Arcium Network, typically adopt the so-called preprocessing model, where the most expensive parts of the protocol are independent of the computation and can therefore be conducted in advance in a so-called "offline phase".
+State-of-the-art protocols, such as BDOZ or SPDZ, typically adopt the so-called preprocessing model, where the most expensive parts of the protocol are independent of the computation and can therefore be conducted in advance in a so-called "offline phase".
 The computation is then executed in the online phase, which is much faster, and consumes some of the data produced in the offline phase.
+Preprocessing data can therefore be generated during times of lighter load, allowing nodes to remain flexible in their resource allocation.

 Dishonest Majority Protocols